YaraDaraghmeh/GSG_REACT_NEXT/ToDoList/README.md

 - State management is handled using the useState Hook
 - CSS modules are used for component-specific styling
 - TypeScript is used throughout the project for type safety
+- Lucide React icons are used for visual indicators in the statistics dashboard

 ## Future Improvements